[view zooms out such that Zeeky H. Bomb is visible]

 24. I will maintain a realistic assessment of my strengths and weaknesses.
 Even though this takes some of the fun out of the job, at least I will never utter the line "No, this cannot be!
 I am invincible!"
 (After that, death is usually instantaneous.).

-- Parodied in"$pringfield", in which Mr. Burns and Mayor Quimby build a casino.
+- The Simpsons: Parodied in"$pringfield", in which Mr. Burns and Mayor Quimby build a casino.
 Burns - who has become extremely germophobic - remarks "Nothing can stop me now... except microscopic germs.
 But we won't let that happen, will we Smithers?!"
 It doesn't: even after Homer wrecks the casino, Burns returns to the power plant because he misses it.

 - Was turned into a running gag on Drawn Together.
 Every time Spanky says "Nothing can possibly go wrong!", something inevitably does.